StatCan/tass-ssat/README.md

 `conda env create -f environment.yaml`.

 The conda environment will contain all the of the dependencies at the correct versions.
+To run tests, make sure you have an editable install with `pip install -e .` from the root directory.

 ### Utilization

 The testing framework can be invoked from your CLI with the command

-`python -m ./path/to/module/tass --file ./path/to/config/file`.
+`python -m tass --file ./path/to/config/file`.

 #### Demo